Cyphermoon/birthday-countdown/README.md

-# birthday-countdown
+# Birthday Countdown

-Just type your birthday into the input field and the number of days remaining to your birthday will be calculated
+This app calculates the days remaining to your birthday based on an input field value.

+## Features
+- Analog Clock
+- Digital Clock

+## Technologies
+- HTML
+- CSS
+- Javascript